What is in breastmilk?

 Lactose is important for brain health and growth.
 Human milk has higher lactose volumes than other milk from mammals.

-Breastmilk is full of living white blood cells which boost your baby’s immune system.
+Breastmilk is full of living white blood cells that boost your baby’s immune system.
 Just one teaspoon of breastmilk contains approximately three million germ-killing cells.

 As you are exposed to germs and as you interact with, feed, and kiss your baby, your body is able to take “messages” back that translate to specific antibodies in your milk, which then provide protection for your baby.
 This is why you do not have to stop breastfeeding when you are sick – your milk is actually protecting your baby!